 Please note: The weather at King George Island may be unpredictable, due to its location at the tip of the Antarctic Peninsula.
 As such, there may be delays in taking off or landing.
 Iceland Photo Tours and Aurora Expeditions will work together to remain up-to-date on any satellite and weather information before our flight departure.
 In the case of any delays, you will be offered a number of programs to participate in until we are able to fly.
 We apologise in advance for any inconvenience caused.

 It will be the summer season in Antarctica, so be prepared to experience near 20 hours of daylight within a 24 hour period.
 We will maximise our opportunities for shooting within that time frame, making two to three Zodiac excursions a day.
-There will also be an incredible chance for our group to camp ashore, experiencing what it must have been like for the first Antarctic explorers back in the day, though this part of the workshop is optional.
+There will also be an incredible chance for some our group to camp ashore (must be pre-booked, limited spots), experiencing what it must have been like for the first Antarctic explorers back in the day, though this part of the workshop is optional.
 Our shooting locations will be both spectacular and diverse.
 Some of the spots that we may make excursions to include:

 Paradise Harbour is a secluded bay famous for its frozen landscapes.
 Surrounded by glaciated mountains and awe-inspiring ice cliffs, this beautiful stretch of water is perfect for Zodiac cruising and spotting seals as well as penguins.
 Those with a truly keen eye and shutter finger may even capture a humpback or minke whales, frolicking amongst the ice floes!

 These rocks make up a small island, which is home to a waddle of Chinstrap penguins.
 Several rookeries of penguins colonise the rocky outreaches of the Hydrurga Rocks, making for stunning wildlife photography opportunities.
 This part of the Gerlache Strait is also known for being a bird haven, including Kelp gulls and Skuas.